 In other words, chasing flawless outcomes doesn’t just steal time; it steals peace of mind.

-I’ve watched talented friends burn out, abandon projects, or self‑sabotage promising relationships because “almost perfect” felt like failure.
+Most of us have watched talented people burn out, abandon projects, or self‑sabotage promising relationships because “almost perfect” felt like failure.

 Buddhism’s middle way: The antidote